HFDurkaya/Data_mining_recsys/README.md

     ```bash
     pip install implicit torch streamlit pandas etc.
     ```
-3. Run the notebook `data_analyaia.ipynb` to make exploratory data analysis on  dataset.
+3. Run the notebook `data_analysis.ipynb` to make exploratory data analysis on  dataset.
 This notebook includes steps for understanding the dataset in a deeper manner.

 4. Run the notebook `dataset_optimization.ipynb` to preprocess dataset.
 This notebook includes steps for data preprocessing, csv files will be converted to pickle files after this notebook.